 - Utility coordination

 NDOT is delivering the project via the traditional design-bid-build method, with the design conducted by NDOT’s professional engineers and construction by Granite Construction.
-Construction started in January 2019 and is expected to be complete by fall 2020.
+Construction started in January 2019 and is expected to be complete by 2020.

 - Final design completed: fall 2018